-In your work, you will find that some physicians have more timely appointments than others.
-A clinic has good access when patients can get in to see their doctor when they need to.
-When patients cannot access their doctor, they may go to a walk-in clinic or Emergency Department.
-Seeing someone other than their family physician causes a break in the continuity of care.
-It is always best when a patient can seek care from their medical home where their physician and team know their whole story and can direct care accordingly.
+In your work, you will find that some PCPs have more timely appointments than others.
+A clinic has good access when patients can get in to see their PCP when they need to.
+When patients cannot access their PCP, they may go to a walk-in clinic or Emergency Department, which causes a break in the continuity of care.
+It is always best when a patient can seek care from their medical home where their PCP and team know their whole story and can direct care accordingly.

-We know that being able to see your family doctor in a timely manner is important for patient health outcomes.
-To support this, the IF can recommend certain strategies that could improve patients' access to their physicians.
+We know that being able to see your PCP in a timely manner is important for patient health outcomes.
 If you notice that it is difficult to book appointments for patients because there are a limited number of appointments available or the appointments are so far into the future, please let your IF know.
 There may be some improvements that can be made.